 During a nice early-spring day, I grabbed my camera and took a walk through Prague.
 Here's what I saw.

 First, I opted to visit the Zizkov transmission tower.
 It has an observation deck that I've never been at, so that was something to fix.
 But instead of riding the tube to the tower, I started the journey a couple of subway stations earlier and walked the rest.
 I didn't have a specific route to follow, as it's good to stroll anywhere in Prague.

 Suddenly, the tower was in sight.

 With its height of 216m (709ft), it's sticking out of the refined cityscape like a needle.
 Because of that, people weren't too thrilled when it was finished (1992).
-When Eiffel proposed his tower in Paris, he received similar scolding at first.
+When Eiffel proposed his tower in Paris, he also received scolding at first.
 Anyway, I got there soon.

 The bottom section is a restaurant and a one-room hotel (rates start at $600pn.)
 The top one with the white "windows" is fitted with transmitting technology.
-The middle section is the observation deck.
-It's in 93m (305ft) and offers extensive views on the city.
+And in the middle, at 93m (305ft), is an observation deck offering extensive views on the city.
 That's where I went.